 Halloween is serious business.
-According to CNN, who published statistics from the National Retail Federation, Americans spend about $7 billion on Halloween.
-Halloween has become a huge part of our culture, including at work.
+According to CNBC, who published statistics from a Harris Poll, Americans spend about $15 billion on Halloween.
+Halloween has obviously become a huge part of our culture, including at work.

-Case in point: today is the Office Essentials’ Halloween Costume Contest.
-Since lots of other offices are likely celebrating in some fashion as well, it seemed like a good time to review some basic common sense tips for your office Halloween party.
+There’s no better example of this than the office Halloween party.
+It’s that time of year again, so it seemed like a good time to review some basic common sense tips for your office Halloween party.

-After all, you still have a job to do, and more important, you work too hard the rest of the year to let a few bad judgment calls with your costume derail your career.
+After all, you still have a job to do, and you work too hard the rest of the year to let a few bad judgment calls with your costume derail your career.

 So we’ve put together some tips to help you avoid any embarrassment at your company’s celebration.
 A lot of these might seem obvious, but isn’t there always someone who should’ve known better?